Top 6 Proven UI/UX Design Practices For User Engagement And Retention In 2026

 Churn Rate, CLV, And What They Reveal

-Define churn rate consistently (for example: Percent of users inactive after 30 days).
-Pair churn with customer lifetime value (CLV) to prioritize fixes that affect revenue.
-Percent changes in churn often surface issues faster than raw counts.
+Define churn rate consistently (for example: percentage of users inactive after 30 days).
+Pair churn with customer lifetime value (CLV) to prioritize fixes that impact revenue.
+Percentage changes in churn often surface issues faster than raw counts.

 Funnels, Heatmaps, And Session Replay To Pinpoint Friction Fast